• Skip to primary navigation

 Here, classic designers like Hermès, Versace and Yves Saint Laurent rub shoulders with innovative independents like N15 and Colette, who sell chic housewares alongside high-end fashion, perfumery and cosmetics.

-More top designers line the Avenue Montaigne and Avenue des Champs-Elysées, including the Chanel and Dior stores favoured by Ben and Jennifer.
+More top designers line the Avenue Montaigne and Avenue des Champs-Elysées, including the Chanel and Dior stores favored by Ben and Jennifer.

 The area is also home to a number of upmarket chain stores such as Zara.